SnowflurrySDK/Snowflurry.jl/README.md

 We welcome contributions!
 If you are interested in contributing to this project, a good place to start is to read our [How to Contribute page](./CONTRIBUTING.md).

-We are dedicated to cultivating an open and inclusive community to build software for near term quantum computers.
+We are dedicated to cultivating an open and inclusive community to build software for near-term quantum computers.
 Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) for the rules of engagement within our community.

 # Alpha Disclaimer